olvlvl/composer-attribute-collector

 Release Code Coverage Downloads

 composer-attribute-collector is a plugin for Composer.
 Its ambition is to provide a convenient way—and near zero cost—to retrieve targets of PHP 8 attributes.
 After the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
-Later, these targets can be retrieved through a convenient interface, without reflection.
+These targets can be retrieved through a convenient interface, without reflection.
 The plugin is useful when you need to discover attribute targets in a codebase—for known targets you can use reflection.

 Features